aragilar/dnd-flask/data/documentation/personality.md

 >
 > Tika Waylan's bond is to the Inn of the Last Home.
 The inn's proprietor gave her a new chance at life, and her friendship with her adventuring companions was forged during her time working there.
 Its destruction by the marauding dragonarmies gives Tika a very personal reason to hate them with a fiery passion.
 Her bond might be phrased as "I will do whatever it takes to punish the dragonarmies for the destruction of the Inn of the Last Home."
 >
 > Artemis Entreri's bond is a strange, almost paradoxical relationship with Drizzt Do'Urden, his equal in swordplay and grim determination.
 In his first battle with Drizzt, Artemis recognized something of himself in his opponent, some indication that if his life had gone differently, he might have led a life more like the heroic drow's.
-From that moment, Artemis is more than a criminal assassin - he is an antihero, driven by his rivalry with Drizzt.
+From that moment, Artemis is more than a criminal assassin---he is an antihero, driven by his rivalry with Drizzt.
 His bond might be phrased as "I will not rest until I have proved myself better than Drizzt Do'Urden."
 >
 > Each of these characters also has an important flaw.
 Tika Waylan is naive and emotionally vulnerable, younger than her companions and annoyed that they still think of her as the kid they knew years ago.
 She might even be tempted to act against her principles if she's convinced that a particular achievement would demonstrate her maturity.
 Artemis Entreri is completely walled off from any personal relationship and just wants to be left alone.